-7. Zip around Saigon on a Vespa at night
+7. Zip around Ho Chi Minh City on a Vespa at night

-The volume of traffic in Saigon is overwhelming, so I was relieved that the night-time Vespa tour takes you from the crowded District 1 to the city’s quieter outer reaches.
+The volume of traffic in Ho Chi Minh City is overwhelming, so I was relieved that the night-time Vespa tour takes you from the crowded District 1 to the city’s quieter outer reaches.
 With just a crash helmet, a sense of trust, and an appetite for adventure, I prepared for an exhilarating ride that did not disappoint.

 8. Cruise the Mekong Delta for its floating markets